Simge-0/Data_Analysis_Project_My_Masters_Thesis_On_Heat_Exposure_and_Mortality_in_Spain/README.md

 ## Data Availability

 This repository contains a curated version of the thesis analysis workflow.
-Only a sample cleaned dataset (`cleaned_dataset_sample.csv`) covering the 2017–2019 analysis period is included for demonstration purposes and serves as the basis for the main regression analysis.
+Only a sample cleaned dataset (`cleaned_dataset_sample.csv`) covering the 2017–2019 analysis period is included for demonstration purposes.

 Due to dataset size and processing complexity, not all raw, intermediate, robustness-check, demographic-analysis, and geospatial files used in the full thesis are included in this repository.